 Ingredient Notes

-There aren’t too many recipes out there that you can whip together as fast as this banana cookie recipe and it only requires one bowl!
+There aren’t too many recipes out there that you can whip together as fast as this cookie recipe and it only requires one bowl!

-Recipe Tips
+Expert Tips

 - Use overripe bananas for best results since they tend to be naturally sweeter.
 Since there is no added sugar in this cookie recipe, you’ll want as much sweetness as possible coming from the bananas.